TheDocumentation Index

 - Billing optimization: keep alive lets you avoid minimum browser usage charges if running many short-lived sessions (under 1 minute)

-SettingkeepAlive to true will keep the session available for later use.
-You can reconnect to the keep alive session using the same connect URL.
+SettingkeepAlive to true keeps the session available for later use.
+Reconnect to the keep alive session using the same connect URL.

 - Node.js